titumozammel/3c-strategic-approach/README.md

 ---

-## 1. THE 3C IDENTITY
+# 1. THE 3C IDENTITY

-The **3C Strategic Approach** is a context-focused strategic approach that directs organizational attention to the **Source, Dependency, or Constraint** most relevant to understanding and changing the conditions affecting effective application and execution.
+**3C is a context-focused strategic approach that directs organizational attention toward the Source, Dependency, or Constraint most relevant to understanding and changing the conditions affecting effective application and execution.**

 3C is concerned primarily with **where organizational attention should be directed before deciding what should be changed**.

-Its central premise is:
+Its foundational premise is:

 > **Context determines focus.**

-Its central intellectual contribution is:
+Its intellectual contribution is:

 > **Context changes the question.
 Changed questions create or reveal better insight.**

-3C therefore begins not with intervention, optimization, or solution selection, but with understanding the context that determines what should be examined.
+3C therefore begins with **context**, not intervention, optimization, or solution selection.

+It asks organizations to examine the condition surrounding an observed problem before deciding how that problem should be addressed.

 ---